programmerraja/MyBlog/content/misc/AI project ideas.md

 Let's explore the key aspects of Retrieval Augmented Generation (RAG) optimization based on the provided YouTube transcript excerpt.

-### **What is RAG?**

-RAG stands for **Retrieval Augmented Generation**, which is a technique to **enhance Large Language Models (LLMs) by connecting them to external knowledge bases or datasets.** This approach is crucial when LLMs need to answer questions about specific products, services, or domains they haven't been trained on.
-A practical example is building a chatbot for a website that needs to provide information about the site's specific products and services.

-### **How RAG Works**

-The basic version of RAG, called **Naive RAG**, involves several steps:

-- **Knowledge Base Preparation:** Dividing the data into smaller chunks, embedding them (converting into numerical representations), and storing them in a vector database.
-- **Query Processing:** When a user submits a query, it's embedded and compared to the embedded chunks in the database using semantic matching (a technique to determine the similarity of meaning between pieces of text) to find the most relevant information.
-- **Contextualized Response:** The retrieved context is then sent to the LLM along with the original query, allowing the LLM to generate a response informed by the relevant knowledge.

 ### **Challenges with Naive RAG and the Need for Optimization**